Hong Kong police resort to falsehoods in new propaganda drive

 “We have restored the facts,” he added.

-On Thursday, police commissioner Chris Tang said the force had no intention of rewriting history.
+On Thursday, Police Commissioner Chris Tang said the force had no intention of rewriting history.
 “History will judge itself,” he added.
-“We are based on facts and we are based on evidence.”
+“We are based on facts, and we are based on evidence.”

 Coercion and repression

-Yet this week’s tactics mirror information control strategies in mainland China, which has not had free flows of information in modern times.
+Yet this week’s tactics mirror information-control strategies in mainland China, which has not had free flows of information in modern times.

 Lam’s arrest typifies methods of coercion and repression, a “mode that kicks in when there’s more of a threat and when there’s something that’s very sensitive,” said Maria Repnikova, a political scientist at Georgia State University who researches Chinese propaganda.